Jimoh2002/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # creates a new global variable
 # prints the result of a math plus some text
 # prints the result of power divided by divide
+# prints the result of breath to the power of love